JordiTorresUdacity/deep-reinforcement-learning/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` notebook to get started with training your own agent!
+Read this  [document](/report.md) and follow the instructions in `Navigation.ipynb` notebook to get started with training your own agent!

 # Content of this repository